mgallo185/IT202-003/public_html/Project/Proposal.md

 ### Proposal Checklist and Evidence

 - Milestone 1

-- Milestone 2
-  - [ ] \(mm/dd/yyyy of completion) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator
-  -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
-    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-    - Pull Requests
-      - PR link #1 (repeat as necessary)
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-        - Screenshot #1 description explaining what you're trying to show
-  - [ ] \(mm/dd/yyyy of completion) The system will save the user’s score at the end of the game if the user is logged in
-  -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
-    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-    - Pull Requests
-      - PR link #1 (repeat as necessary)
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-        - Screenshot #1 description explaining what you're trying to show
-  - [ ] \(mm/dd/yyyy of completion) The user will be able to see their last 10 scores
-  -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
-    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-    - Pull Requests
-      - PR link #1 (repeat as necessary)
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-        - Screenshot #1 description explaining what you're trying to show
-  - [ ] \(mm/dd/yyyy of completion) Create functions that output the following scoreboards
-  -  List of Evidence of Feature Completion
-    - Status: Pending (Completed, Partially working, Incomplete, Pending)
-    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
-    - Pull Requests
-      - PR link #1 (repeat as necessary)
-    - Screenshots
-      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
-        - Screenshot #1 description explaining what you're trying to show
   - [x] \(11/06/2021) User will be able to register a new account
     -  List of Evidence of Feature Completion
     - Status: Completed